Low Influence, Utility, and Independence in Differential Privacy: A Curious Case of $3 \choose 2$: A Classification of Randomized Mechanisms

 \begin{definition} A mechanism $\mathcal{M}: \mathcal{D} \to \mathcal{V}$ is nontrivial if there exists neighboring datasets $d \sim d'$ such that $\argmax_v \Pr[\mathcal{M}(d) = v] \neq \argmax_v \Pr[\mathcal{M}(d') = v]$. \end{definition}

-Note that this definition of nontriviality is very mild.
+Note this definition of nontriviality is very mild.
 In practice, the utility of a mechanism is application dependent, and the mechanism being nontrivial is not sufficient, but rather necessary.
+Recall the voting example, where to nontrivially approximate the majority function, the most likely outcome must be different across two marginal datasets.
+We saw this can result in high $\iota$ influence in independent mechanisms, but can be controlled via joint mechanisms.
+Across non-marginal datasets, the most likely outcome may be identical without being detrimental to approximating the true majority function, DP or LI constraints.